 Posted Mar 18, 2013

-If the list seems interminable because you fight about everything from time of day to where to live, odds are the problem is less that you are facing some challenging differences, and more that your manner of talking with each other needs a major upgrade.
+If the list seems interminable because you fight about everything—from where you should live to the time of day—odds are, the problem is less that you are facing some extraordinarily challenging differences; rather, it's more likely that your manner of talking with each other needs a major upgrade.

-Here's a question that can get you started.
-What would enable you to stay loving and good-humored even if the frustrating pieces in your spouse’s repertoire never get an upgrade?
+Here's a question that can get you started: What would enable you to stay loving and good-humored even if the frustrating pieces in your spouse’s repertoire never get an upgrade?
 That's how to become “self-centered” in the best sense.
-If both of you are seeking to do your own upgrades, the marriage will blossom.
+If both of you are seeking to facilitate your own upgrades, the marriage will blossom.

-3. Cut the crap (Pardon please my language).
-The point is that negative muck that you give each other is totally unhelpful.
+Pardon my language.
+But the point is that negative muck that you give each other is totally unhelpful.
 It only taints a positive relationship.
-That means no more criticism, complaints, blame, accusations, anger, sarcasm, mean digs, snide remarks, …. get it?
+That means no more criticism, complaints, blame, accusations, anger, sarcasm, mean digs, snide remarks…get it?

 No more anger escalations either.
 Stay in the calm zone.
 Exit early and often if either of you is beginning to get heated.
 Learn to calm yourself, and then re-engage cooperatively.

-How would you feel about that? or, What's your thoughts on that?
+- How would you feel about that? or What are your thoughts on that?

 6. Eliminate the three A’s that ruin marriages.

 Affairs, Addictions, and excessive Anger are deal-breakers.
 They are out-of-bounds in a healthy marriage.
-Fix the habit or game over.
+Fix the habit—or it's game over.

 Most importantly, especially if you have children who need you to learn how to be more emotionally healthy as individuals and as a couple, is for the two of you both to commit to building a new kind of marriage.